EmceeEscher/Robot-thermo-group/enph253/project_report/SOFTWARE.md

-However, after further analysis, we believe the issue was due to dynamic allocation of our ```MajorMode``` and ```MinorMode``` objects onto the heap, causing stack-heap collisions that could have been avoided, by explicitly declaring our objects as members of ```RobotState```.
-That is, as opposed to initializing like
+However, after further analysis, we believe the issue was due to dynamic allocation of our ```MajorMode``` and ```MinorMode``` objects onto the heap, causing stack-heap collisions that could have been avoided by explicitly declaring our objects as members of ```RobotState```.
+That is, as opposed to initializing minor modes using base pointers for polymorphism,

    ```C++
    RobotState::RobotState()